 It may take several months before you resume all your previous activities and are fully active again.
 Your doctor will advise you when you can begin certain activities like driving or returning to work.

-Recovering from double mastectomy is unique to each person, so resist the urge to hold yourself up to someone else’s standards.
+Recovering from a double mastectomy is unique to each person, so resist the urge to hold yourself up to someone else’s standards.

 Nobody knows your life better than you do.
 Offer yourself the same compassion you would a dear friend.